 Before using sea moss gel regularly I used to get a bit of acne, which was driving me crazy.
 Nothing that had been recommended seemed to work.

-I went to a Dermatologist and Doctors and as a result I felt like I was spending an exorbitant amount of money on creams and pills which didn’t yield the results I wanted.
+I went to a Dermatologist and doctor and as a result, I felt like I was spending an exorbitant amount of money on creams and pills which didn’t yield the results I wanted.
 So when I found out about how seaweed could benefit my skin I got quite excited.

 Not long after I started using the sea moss gel I noticed that the inflammation started to reduce.
 And, I noticed that the frequency of acne reduced too.